trust-mfn-berlin/animals-as-objects/vault/story.feed-scarcity.md

 <figcaption>

-_ The illustrated magazine _ Die Frau von heute_ reports on the cultivation of vegetables and lettuce in the Berlin Zoological Garden, 07.05.1946._
+_The illustrated magazine_ Die Frau von heute _reports on the cultivation of vegetables and lettuce in the Berlin Zoological Garden, 07.05.1946._

 </figcaption>

 </figure>

 However, this harvest was not nearly enough to feed even the few herbivores.
 Moreover, as already mentioned, the animals had to share the yield of these beds with zoo staff.[^7] The zoo therefore leased additional plots on the outskirts of Berlin - "expanses in comparison to which the few small gardens in the enclosures dwindle."[^8] In Spandauer Forst and Grunewald, for example, nine hectares were sown with green fodder, and grass for making hay.
 But "even all this is merely supplementary fodder"[^9], Katharina Heinroth replied to a zoo visitor's letter.
 The feed shortage had a direct impact on the rebuilding of the zoo's animal holdings.
-Growth in any of the animal population, let alone large mammals from the other side of the world, was out of the question for the time being – see also [[story.native and exotic]].
+Growth in any of the animal population, let alone large mammals from the other side of the world, was out of the question for the time being.
 In the summer of 1947, Heinroth had to reply to letters from Berliners asking for a new herd of elephants: "Unfortunately, it will not be possible to acquire another herd of elephants in the next few years, as the food difficulties in the city are far too great.
 At the moment, we only have our old elephant 'Siam' and have our hands full trying to get him enough hay and straw, grass and turnips."[^10]

-Though the death of animals due to [[story.feeding-and-overfeeding]] by visitors led to a general ban on feeding at the Berlin Zoo just ten years later, things were quite different in the late 1940s.
+Though the death of animals due to [[overfeeding|story.feeding-and-overfeeding]] by visitors led to a general ban on feeding at the Berlin Zoo just ten years later, things were quite different in the late 1940s.
 The zoo staff's efforts alone did not suffice to provide for the animals. **The zoo was dependent on the city: on the transport infrastructure and the slaughterhouses, as well as on the visitors and governing bodies.** In newspaper articles, Katharina Heinroth called on the people of Berlin to support the animals by donating food.

 <figure>